brunoluiz/brunoluiz.github.io/content/blog/2022/jan/gif-sane-playback-control-ffmpegwasm/index.md

 ---
 title: 'GIFs (sane) playback control using WASM and FFmpeg'
 date: '2022-01-20T12:00:00Z'
-description: "Not having playback control on GIFs always annoyed me a bit.
+summary: "Not having playback control on GIFs always annoyed me a bit.
 I always secretly hoped that one day browsers would support this.
 This day never arrived, and I decided to take matters into my own hands."
 ---

 ![Photo by Stephen Monterroso on Unsplash](./cover.jpg)